 - If you were just riding your horse, then make sure that he’s completely cooled down before you start washing him.
 This goes back to the fact that you really want to avoid changing your horse’s temperature suddenly.
 Keep everything as gradual as possible.

 - For your very first wash, you might want to avoid using shampoo at all.
 This is just in case your horse ends up really hating water.
 If you don’t use shampoo then you won’t have to worry about getting it off.

 However, if you are handling a show animal, how to wash a horse is a little different.
-Show horses generally need to be shampooed more than once a month, then keep in mind that his coat will probably be lacking in oils that help keep him warm.
-He may not as able to cope with different temperature conditions outside so you might want to stall him more often on colder, windier days.
+Show horses generally need to be shampooed more than once a month.
+If this is the case, he may not be as able to cope with different temperature conditions outside so you might want to stable him more often on colder, windier days.

 - Next, you want to keep in mind that horses often like to roll right after they’re washed.
 This can be particularly annoying if you’re washing your horse for a show.
 You can’t very well go into the competition with your horse covered in mud!

 Lastly, just remember to be careful when you’re choosing shampoos and conditioners for your horse.
 Just like for humans, some products are a lot harsher than others.
 In the long run, your horse’s coat is going to look a lot duller and be less healthy if you’re using a very harsh product.
 How to wash a horse is partially in the tools you’re using!